 Liver hemangioma (he-man-jee-O-muh) is a noncancerous (benign) mass that occurs in the liver.
 A liver hemangioma is made up of a tangle of blood vessels.
 Liver hemangioma is sometimes called hepatic hemangioma or cavernous hemangioma.

 Most cases of liver hemangioma are discovered during a test or procedure for some other condition.
-Most people who have a liver hemangioma never experience signs and symptoms and never need treatment.
+Most people who have a liver hemangioma never experience signs and symptoms and don't need treatment.

 A liver hemangioma is a noncancerous (benign) mass that can occur in the liver.
 A liver hemangioma is made up of a tangle of blood vessels. ...